Zuehlke/software-engineering-corner/recovery/cypress-shallow-component-tests.md

 Consequently, the urge to validate component templates and interactions is on the rise, potentially surpassing the significance of unit tests.

-Fortunately, Cypress offers a solution in the form of "component tests," applicable to Angular, React, Vue, and Svelte.
+Fortunately, Cypress offers a solution in the form of "component tests" applicable to Angular, React, Vue, and Svelte.
 For the sake of simplicity, we will delve into Angular component tests in this article.

 ### Cypress Component Tests